csrvnkmr/WhatsApp-to-DB/README.md

 SQL Interception: A final guardrail that validates generated T-SQL before execution.

+Refer the doc folder for the technical information for the configuration, classes, and other details

 ## 🛠 How It Works

 ### 1. Vector DB Sync (VectorDBSync)